-- (a) be informed regarding and prepare suitably for the Board meetings and, if applicable, of the delegate bodies to which they belong; - (b) demand and recompile adequate and necessary information for fulfilling their obligations and, specifically, prepare suitably for the Board meetings and, if applicable, of the delegate bodies and internal Committees to which they belong; - (b)(c) attend the meetings of the Board of Directors and take an active part in the deliberations in order for their opinions to effectively contribute to decision-making.
-If, for a justified reason, a Director is unable to attend meetings to which he has been called, he must instruct the Director who will represent him, as established in these Regulations; - (c)(d) contribute their strategic vision, as well as innovative measures, opinions and concepts for the optimal functioning and evolution of the Company's business-(this also applies, to a lesser extent, to independent Directors); - (d)(e) carry out any specific task entrusted to them by the Board of Directors or any of its delegated and/or advisory bodies that is reasonably within the purview of their dedication pledge; - (e)(f) investigate any irregularity in the management of the Company of which they have learned and to watch over any situation of risk; - (f)(g) urge persons with meeting-calling capacity to call an extraordinary meeting of the Board or to include the points they deem appropriate in the agenda of the first meeting to be held; and - (h) oppose resolutions that are contrary to the Law, to the Bby-laws, to the General Meeting Regulations, to these Regulations or to the Company's interest, and to request that their position be entered into the minutes when they deem that such action is more appropriate to safeguard the Company's interest.
+- (a) have adequate dedication and adopt the necessary measures for the good management and control of the Company; - (b) demand and recompile adequate and necessary information for fulfilling their obligations and, specifically, prepare suitably for the Board meetings and, if applicable, of the delegate bodies and internal Committees to which they belong;

+- (c) attend the meetings of the Board of Directors and take an active part in the deliberations in order for their opinions to effectively contribute to decision-making.
+If, for a justified reason, a Director is unable to attend meetings to which he has been called, he must instruct the Director who will represent him, as established in these Regulations; - (d) contribute their strategic vision, as well as innovative measures, opinions and concepts for the optimal functioning and evolution of the Company's business; - (e) carry out any specific task entrusted to them by the Board of Directors or any of its delegated and/or advisory bodies that is reasonably within the purview of their dedication pledge; - (f) investigate any irregularity in the management of the Company of which they have learned and to watch over any situation of risk; - (g) urge persons with meeting-calling capacity to call an extraordinary meeting of the Board or to include the points they deem appropriate in the agenda of the first meeting to be held; and - (h) oppose resolutions that are contrary to the Law, to the By-laws, to the General Meeting Regulations, to these Regulations or to the Company's interest, and to request that their position be entered into the minutes when they deem that such action is more appropriate to safeguard the Company's interest.